The Monks of Kauai's Hindu Monastery

 Paramacharya Sivanatha Ceyonswami is a steward of Saiva Siddhanta Church, Himalayan Academy and Hindu Heritage Endowment.
 He is also the leader of the Lambodara Kulam, the team which manages Kadavul Siva Temple, monastic health and welfare, the monastery kitchen and animal husbandry.
 He helps Bodhinatha in guiding members of Saiva Siddhanta Church through his extensive knowledge of Vedic astrology and acts as Publisher's Aide for Hinduism Today magazine.
 Sivanathaswami oversees fund-raising for Iraivan Temple.
 He is also our senior temple priest, performing the main 9am Siva puja in Kadavul Temple daily and overseeing all other sacred rites and temple festivals.

 Acharya Kumarnathaswami is a member of the Ganapati Kulam and is responsible for the publication of Himalayan Academy's many books on the philosophy, culture and metaphysics of Hinduism.
 He is the Deputy Editor of Hinduism Today magazine, in which role he edits all articles and oversees page layouts, typography and design.
 His research and design skills shine in each issue of the magazine, as he crafts the 16-page Educational Insight sections on a wide variety of religious topics.
 Kumarnathaswami is a fine carpenter (specializing in hand tools and artisan skills) who remodels various rooms in the monastery in his spare time, using lumber he mills from island trees.

 Acharya Arumuganathaswami, a member of the Ganapati Kulam, is the Managing Editor of Hinduism Today magazine, our internationally renowned religious journal.
 He coordinates dozens of journalists, photographers and writers around the globe, assigning their quarterly projects and assembling their writings and reports.
 Arumuganathaswami works to assure the purity of dharma and the protection of Hinduism in the media.
-He is currently working with priest schools in India to transcribe the Agamas and is developing illustrated books for Hindu teens, focusing on life lessons and moral learning.
+He is currently working to improve the presentation standards of India and Hinduism in US public schools and is also developing illustrated books for Hindu teens, focusing on life lessons and moral learning.
 Acharya chants Sri Rudram during the sacred morning fire ceremony held weekly, attended by family members and pilgrims.
 He is instrumental in monastery construction projects and on retreat days oversees Himalayan Acres, our 312-acre agricultural lands on which we cultivate fruit trees, hardwoods, palms and specimen trees.